Guide to Wise Investing

 When I first stepped into the investment world, there was just too much information all over the newspapers, websites, books, YouTube, and even lunch table gossips which all seemed to be of the utmost importance to me.
 Some believed it was the perfect time to invest in the stock market, while others insisted that the whole market was significantly overheated by repeated fiscal stimulus packages from the government and we all should prepare for the impending market crash.
 I was so confused that I soon gave up deciding where to invest my money on my own, and instead relied upon some random 1M-subscriber stock YouTubers, trying to copy what they were doing as closely as I could.
 It seemed a fairly good strategy until I read what one of the most successful investors on the planet once uttered: “Risk comes from not knowing what you’re doing.”
 It was painful because that was exactly what I was doing — I didn’t know what I was doing.

-After those struggling days I set about working on this project.
-It was initially aimed to serve as my personal resource of automatically updated financial data which include only understandable and useful information that can aid me to make an unbiased and premeditated investment decision.
+After struggling for quite a while I set about working on this project.
+It was initially aimed to serve as my personal resource of automatically updated financial data which include only understandable and useful information that would aid me to make an unbiased and premeditated investment decision.
 As the project went along, however, it slowly evolved into what I thought could also help others who were interested in investing but found existing sources of information exhausting.
-This project is designed to help specifically those who seek a reliable source of investment data that does not take a whole lot of time and professional-level financial knowledge to digest.
+This project is designed to help specifically those laymen who seek a reliable source of investment data that does not take a whole lot of time and professional-level financial knowledge to digest.
 I made my best effort to collate only information that most non-expert investors like me can easily apply to their investment practice right away.